microsoft/MixedRealityToolkit-Unity/GettingStarted.md

 Open or create your project in Unity.

+Enable .NET 4.x via `Edit -> Proejct Settings -> Player -> Other Settings` and update the Runtime Scripting Version to the lastest.
+(Depending on your version of the editor, it could be .NET Core 2).

+> Important! failing to enable this setting will prevent the package from working correctly.

 Then import the MRTK asset using `Assets -> Import Package -> Custom Package…` [Navigate to the package you have either downloaded or exported above].